DJsef81/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

-Data Visualization Specialist (me) for Disaster Reporting Network, Data Driven storytelling on disasters around the world.

-Build exciting data visualizations with interactive features on earthquakes from around the world.
+The Disaster Reporting Network have asked me to build a website with exciting data visualizations and interactive features on earthquakes from around the world.

-Basil, Head of Earthquake Disaster Response team Earthquake maps that are informative and easy to use on desktop and mobile = positive buzz  for DRN
+Basil, Head of Earthquake Disaster Response team has asked for a page that displays Earthquake maps that are informative and easy to use on desktop and mobile, he hopes will then create positive buzz for the DRN.

 # Purpose
 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.

-# Tasks
-To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
-Then add the data to a map.

-# Approach
-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+Visitors to the site will be able to gain the following information about earthquakes around the world over the last 7 days with a click of their mouse:
+  * Visualize the world map in 3 different formats: street, satellite, and dark mode.
+  * Visualize all earthquakes around the world with their magnitudes reflected by the radius of their circle markers and their color (with a color/magnitutde key on     the bottom right hand corner.
+  * When clicking on a earthquake marker, a pop-up will appear with the city name of where the quake occurred and it's magnitude.
+  * Visualize the worlds tectonic plates.
+  * Focus soley on 5.0+ earthquake markers.